protocol66/CarnBot/README.md

 # CarnBot
-Just a basic discord bot for a community discord we are apart off.
+Just a basic discord bot for a community discord we are a part off.